Click below to listen to our Consumerpedia podcast episode on homeowners insurance.

-Most Puget Sound area homeowners will save more than $300 a year by switching from their current insurance company to a lower-priced company.
-Some will save more than $1,000.
+Most Puget Sound area homeowners can save more than $500 a year by switching from their current insurance company to a lower-priced one.
+Some will save more than $1,500.

-Although rates for homeowners insurance depend in large part on variables you can’t control, there are steps you can take—in addition to shopping for the best rate—to minimize costs:
+Although what you’ll pay to insure your home depends largely on variables you can’t control, there are steps you can take—besides shopping for the best rate—to minimize costs:

 - Choose a high deductible.

-- Consider buying your homeowners and auto policies from the same company.
-Many companies offer dual-policy discounts to customers who insure both their homes and cars with them.
-But keep in mind that such discounts are usually small and won’t make a high-priced company a good deal.
-Click here for our ratings of auto insurance companies.
+- Consider buying your home and auto policies from the same company.
+Many offer discounts to customers who insure both their homes and cars with them.
+But keep in mind that such discounts are usually small and won’t make a high-priced insurer a good deal.

-Fortunately, it is possible to choose a low-priced company and still get good claims service.
-Our Ratings Tables provide insight on companies’ service performance.
+You can choose a low-priced company and still get good claims service.
+We also provide insight on companies’ service performance.